dzufferey/resync_oopsla20_artifact/README.md

 ### Comparing progress conditions in Paxos with TCP transport and a 5ms timeout (Figure 9b)

+As the previous experiments, the scrips are in the `psync` folder of the artifact and are run with different number of machines:
 ```sh
 # run on $n server (replicas with id 0 to n-1)
 cd $RESYNC/psync
 n=9 #in the range [3,9]
 ```

+The commands for the different configurations are:
 * SW Quorum:
   ```sh
   ./testSimplePaxos.sh --conf default/${n}replicas-conf.xml -rt 20 --syncQuorum